-- Study the first double-page spread.
-Point out the timberline.
-Explain why George Nakashima is so at home in the woods.
-How does his love for the woods lead him toward the study of forestry?
-Nakashima also studied architecture.
-How did he use his study of forestry and architecture in his woodworking business? - George Nakashima goes to Japan to work with an American architect in Tokyo.
+- Study the first three double-page spreads.
+Why do you think George Nakashima feels at home in the woods?
+What is forestry?
+What is architecture?
+How do you think George might use his studies of forestry and architecture in his furniture making? - George Nakashima goes to Japan to work with an American architect in Tokyo.
 Note the photographs of his furniture at the end of the book.
-Discuss how his work in Japan influences his furniture designs. - Describe the simple life that George Nakashima lives while in India.
-How does this simple life suit him?
-Explain why he is forced to return to the United States.
+How might George's Japan work and travel experience have influenced his furniture designs?

-- How do George and his family endure racism, especially during World War II?
-Describe the prison camp where the Nakashimas were sent.
+- Describe the simple life that George Nakashima lives while in India.
+Why do you think the simple life suits him?
+Explain why he must return to the United States. - How do George and his family experience racism during World War II?
+Describe Minidoka, the prison camp where the Nakashimas were sent.
 How does George's love for woodworking help him endure the camp?
-Discuss the new skills he learns from other men at the camp.
-Explain how the Nakashima family wind up in Bucks County, Pennsylvania. - Point out the home they built for themselves.
-What part of the design resembles Japanese architecture?
-How is his love of wood revealed in the book?
-What does "Listening to Trees" mean?
+Discuss the skills he develops while in the camp.
+Explain how the Nakashima family winds up in Bucks County, Pennsylvania. - Point out the home the Nakashima family built for themselves.
+What materials do they use?
+What features do you notice? - How is George Nakashima's love of wood revealed in the book?
+What do you think "listening to trees" means?
 Explain his belief in "giving noble trees new life."
 How have his children carried on his love of wood and furniture making?